Tri-Counties Genealogy & History by Joyce M. Tice

 NEWMAN BERYL Z. NEWMAN LIVINGSTON, 59, of Newman Road, South Warren, Warren Township (Warren Center RR1), and formerly of Endwell, N.Y., died Sunday, Dec.
 26, 1993, at the Robert Packer Hospital.
 She was born Dec.
 8, 1934, at the family residence in South Warren a daughter of the late Keith and Mary W. Birdsall Newman.
 She is survived by her loving and devoted husband, Dwight Livingston, at home; her daughters, Sheryl Hill, Sue Chew and Ruby Kehayias; sons, Michael Krim, Jarod Komegay and Keith Eskeli; a brother, Roger Newman of Port Crane, N.Y., and his good friend, Millie Slagenwhite; five grandchildren; and several aunts and uncles, nieces and cousins.
 Beryl attended the South Warren Church and was a past president of the Warren Center Alumni.
 She enjoyed reading and knitting and with her husband was proprietor of The Gift Shoppe, Livingston Enterprises, Elmira Street, Athens.
 The funeral will be held at 11 a.m.
 Wednesday at the Sutfin Funeral Chapel, in Nichols, with the Rev. George Jatko, pastor of the South Warren Church officiating.
 Interment will be at the convenience of the family in the South Warren Cemetery.
 The family will receive friends Tuesday evening from 7 to 9 p.m. at the Sutfin Funeral Chapel. –Towanda Daily Review

-GEORGE F. NEWMAN SR. 71, of Sawmill Road, Cogan Station, Pa., passed away peacefully on Tuesday morning, July 4, 2006 at Manor Care in Williamsport, Pa.
+GEORGE F. NEWMAN SR. 71, of Sawmill Road, Cogan Station, Pa., died peacefully on Tuesday morning, July 4, 2006 at Manor Care in Williamsport, Pa.
 George was born on Dec.
 21, 1934 in Warren Center, Pa., the son of the late Walter Newman Sr. and Vida (Gibbs) Newman.
 George was a retired truck driver for Hanson Aggregates.
 He enjoyed hunting and spending time with his brothers.
 George is survived by his son, George F. Newman Jr., daughters.
 Valerie Lynn Newman, Kristine Marie Rinaldi, all of Syracuse; brothers Walter N. Newman of Athens, Pa.
 Carl F. Newman of Mehoopany, Pa., Robert L. Newman of LeRaysville, Pa., and Richard L. Newman of Warren Center, Pa.; grandson Anthony Francisco Rinaldi; several nieces, nephews and their families also survive.
 George was predeceased by his parents, and grand-daughter; Rachael M. Newman.
 Funeral services and a celebration of George’s life will be held on Friday, July 7, at 1 p.m. at the Sutfin Funeral Chapel, 273 S. Main St., Nichols, N.Y.
 Interment will follow in the South Warren Cemetery.
 Those who wish may kindly consider a memorial contribution to the American Cancer Society, 413 S. Main St., Athens, Pa. in loving memory of George F. Newman. –Towanda Daily Review

 PAINTER - Brenda Lee (Painter) Wargo (December 4, 1949 - May 21, 2008)

-If tears could build a stairway, and memories a lane, we’d walk right up to Heaven and bring you home again….Our loving wife, mother, sister and grandmother Brenda Lee (Painter) Wargo, 58, of Warren Center, passed away surrounded by her loving family on Wednesday morning, May 21, 2008 at home.
+If tears could build a stairway, and memories a lane, we’d walk right up to Heaven and bring you home again….Our loving wife, mother, sister and grandmother Brenda Lee (Painter) Wargo, 58, of Warren Center, died surrounded by her loving family on Wednesday morning, May 21, 2008 at home.
 She was born on December 4, 1949 in Towanda, Pa a daughter of the late Donald and Andrea (Carr) Painter.
 Brenda was a graduate of Northeast Bradford High School Class of 1968.
 Following graduation she started her career with Memorial Hospital.
 Brenda was employed for 35 years with Memorial Hospital as a Laboratory Technician and later as Lab Secretary.
 She always carried a smile and loved to be surrounded by her family and friends.
 Brenda treasured the time spent with family at their pond, where she could be found relaxing in her rocking chair.
 She was a great collector of shoes, clothes and jewlery~which always matched her fingernails and toenails.
 She will be greatly missed by her family, friends and her community.
 Brenda is survived by her loving and devoted husband Robert Wargo; her daughter and son-in-law Darcy and Joe Vrabel; her son Darrin Steele; her special grandchildren: Justin and Nicholas Vrabel; Logan and Raigan Steele.
 Her siblings: Ronald and Linda Painter; Jan Painter; Sara and Walt Romanik; her brothers-in-law and sisters-in-law: William and Marlene Wargo; John and Sheila Wargo; George and Vicki Wargo; her aunts: Gertrude (Leonard) Byers and Maryjane (Richard) Cease; numerous nieces, nephews, cousins and many friends also survive.
 Brenda was predeceased by her parents Donald and Andrea Painter; and her mother-in-law and father-in-law: Elizabeth and Michael Wargo.
 Family and friends are invited to attend funeral services and celebration of Brenda’s life on Saturday, May 24, 2008 at 1 pm at the Sutfin Funeral Chapel, 273 South Main St., Nichols with Pastor Larry Jennings and Pastor George Jatko, officiating.
 Interment and prayers of committal will follow in the South Warren Cemetery.
 A period of visitation and sharing memories will be held on Friday evening, May 23rd from 5-8 pm at the funeral chapel and on Saturday from 11 am until the time of the services at 1 pm.
 Friends who wish may direct memorial contributions to Memorial Hospice, Towanda, PA 18848 in loving memory of Brenda Lee (Painter) Wargo.
 When memories last and carry on, a loved one is never truly gone….we will always love and miss you.
 Submitted by Carol Brotzman.

 Tri-Counties Genealogy & History by Joyce M. Tice

-Sleeoer Hill Cemetery, Warren Township, Bradford County, PA
+Sleeper Hill Cemetery, Warren Township, Bradford County, PA

 Obituaries